 You should read the following selected historical consolidated financial and other data in conjunction with our consolidated financial statements and related notes and the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Capitalization" included elsewhere in this prospectus.
-The following tables set forth selected historical consolidated financial and other data (i) as of and for the nine months ended September 30, 2021 and 2020 and (ii) as of and for the years ended December 31, 2020, 2019, and 2018.
-Selected consolidated financial data as of and for the nine months ended September 30, 2021 and 2020 have been derived from our unaudited financial statements included elsewhere in this prospectus and have not been audited but, in the opinion of our management, contain all adjustments (consisting of only normal or recurring adjustments) necessary to present fairly in all material respects our financial position and results of operations for such periods in accordance with GAAP.
-Selected consolidated financial data as of years ended December 31, 2020 and 2019 have been derived from our audited financial statements included elsewhere in this prospectus.
+The following tables set forth selected historical consolidated financial and other data as of and for the years ended December 31, 2020, 2019, and 2018.
+Selected consolidated financial data as of and for the years ended December 31, 2020 and 2019 have been derived from our audited financial statements included elsewhere in this prospectus.
 We have derived the selected consolidated financial data as of and for the years ended December 31, 2018 from our audited financial statements not included in this prospectus.
-The information presented in the table below has been adjusted to give effect to a six-for-one stock split of our common stock completed effective July 26, 2021.
+The information presented in the table below has been adjusted to give effect to a -for-one stock split of our common stock completed effective , 2021.
 The effect of the stock split on outstanding shares and per share figures has been retroactively applied to all periods presented below.
 Our historical results are not necessarily indicative of any future period.
 The performance ratios and asset quality and capital ratios are unaudited and derived from our audited financial statements and other financial information as of and for the periods presented.